 It is used to place a text in them.
 It can be either read-only or in a Locked format.
 Multiple lines can be entered in the text box.

 - Toggle Button:

-It is mostly used to hide or unhide a range of rows or columns, and it is also used to hide or unhide a chart.
+Most people use it to hide or unhide a range of rows or columns or to hide or unhide a chart.

 4. XML commands usage.

 To import & export Extensible Markup Language (XML) data created from other databases and applications, it enables you to exchange data between different applications.

 Apart from the uses mentioned above, the developer tab in Excel also helps out with the following:

 - To Create or develop applications that can be used in Microsoft Office programs.

 - Work with the Shape Sheet in diagramming and vector graphics application (Microsoft Visio)

 - Create new shapes and stencils in Microsoft Visio.